patrickjonesdotca/carban/README.md

 # Carban

-TODO: A Rubygem that implements the Carban Instruction Set as a Virtual Machine.
+A Rubygem that implements the Carban Instruction Set as a Virtual Machine.

 ## Installation